A brief history

 The Council steps in; local people mobilise to help out

-The land is steep and difficult to both utilise and maintain so, in 1964, the Camden Crescent residents sold it to the Council (for £1) in order to safeguard its upkeep.
+The land is steep and difficult to utilise and maintain so, in 1964, the Camden Crescent residents sold it to the Council (for £1) in order to safeguard its upkeep.
 The terms of the sale prohibited allowing anything to grow over 3 ft tall.

 Camden piggies enjoying some tasty, locally sourced Camden weeds